ice-csic-astroexotic/ML-Poppyns/docs/tutorials/generator_tutorial.md

    neutron stars detected in X-ray.
 * `resolution_ppdot_xray`: the resolution in bins or pixels of the maps containing the $P-\dot{P}$ information for the neutron stars detected in X-ray.
-* `generate_xray`: option specifying if the maps related to the X-ray surveys are produced.
+* `generate_xray`: option specifying if the maps related to the X-ray surveys are produced (if omitted is False by default).
-* `filter_young_xdins`: option specifying if only young magnetars and XDINSs are considered in the X-ray population.
+* `filter_young_xdins`: option specifying if only young magnetars and XDINSs are considered in the X-ray population (if omitted is False by default).

 Suppose that we have created a dataset of simulated populations that is stored in `data/example_simulation_helper_magrot` using the `simulate_population_magrot_det.py` script.
 Let us assume that we want to create a map dataset of 2D arrays